doloresjoya/mastering-openframeworks/README.md

 # mastering-openframeworks
 Source Code for Mastering Openframeworks and Openframeworks Essentials.
-Developed on Mac and PC platoforms.
+Developed on Mac and PC platforms.
 These are explorations of Openframeworks library methods.